Using Your Phone Abroad

-From staying in touch with friends and family back home to apps of all sorts, our phones often play a big role in 21st-Century travel.
+From staying in touch with folks back home to apps of all sorts, our phones play a big role in travel.
 However, they also can be really expensive if you don't do it right.
-Here are some tips to save you money and make travel easier if you are using your your smart phone abroad.
+Here are some tips to save you money and make travel easier if you are using your phone abroad.

-Turning off your data will ensure that, when you're not on Wi-Fi, apps don't eat up all your data or make you exceed the data limit you have.
+Turning off your data will ensure that, when you're not on Wi-Fi, apps don't use all of your data or make you exceed your data limit.
 You can still send and receive calls or texts while your data roaming is off.
-Keeping your phone in airplane mode will save your battery in a pinch.
+Keeping your phone in airplane mode will save your battery charge.
 Disabling "push notifications" and manually loading your email will help save data as well.

-Google Voice, WhatsApp, Skype, FaceTime and Facebook Messenger are all free apps that allow you to inexpensively call and text with friends and family back home.
+Google Voice, WhatsApp, Skype, FaceTime and Facebook Messenger are all free apps that allow you to inexpensively communicate with people in the US.

 If you have a limited amount of data available, you can monitor your usage on most phones.
 This ensures you don't go over your data limit and rack up overage fees.

-You won't want to rely on Wi-Fi abroad to download apps you may need while traveling.
-There are tons of apps out there for travelers, but a few staples include Google Translate, Evernote, Yelp, local map apps and TripIt.
+You won't want to rely on Wi-Fi abroad to download apps.
+There are tons of worthwhile apps developed with travelers in mind, but a few staples include Google Translate, Citymapper, Triposo and TripIt.

 Check out this list of voltage specifications by country to determine if you need a voltage converter or adapter for the appliances you plan to take abroad.